nats-io/nats-account-server/README.md

 A replication timeout can be used to tune HTTP/network delays between the replica and the primary server.

+Replicas will try to download an initial set of JWTs from the master on startup.
+You can configure the maximum number to get with MaxReplicationPack, the default is 10,000, use 0 to disable this feature.
+JWTs are downloaded in no particular order, so if you have 100 and set max to 50 you will get a random set of 50.
+Also, if a directory store is used, the JWTs will only be saved if they were issued after the one the replica currently knows about.

 ## Configuration

 The configuration file uses the same YAML/JSON-like format as the nats-server.
 Configuration is organized into a root section with several sub-sections.
 The root section can contain the following entries: